adityakkpk/All-About-React/Readme.md

 * Best Practices :
     - Components name and File name should be Capitalized
     - If a function is returning JSX then the file name should be in JSX (it depends on the Libraries)

+# Day 3 - Creating own React library and JSX

+* Creating our own React App.

+* Evaluated Expressions to inject variables in JSX.

+* Explored the React Library code on Github.